 Recovery capital refers to all the things in your life apart from drugs and alcohol.
 This can include things like having a roof over your head, your friends, family, hobbies or interests.
 We work with you to build and strengthen these aspects of your life, which can help you to recover from your dependency.

-A recovery friendly community that encourages and aides recovery through peer support and mutual aid.
+A recovery friendly community that encourages and assists recovery through peer support and mutual aid.

 Recovery through the Arts